-As noted above, Mr. Mayrhuber is Chairman of the Executive Board and Chief Executive Officer of Lufthansa.
+As noted above, until December 2010, Mr. Mayrhuber was Chairman of the Executive Board and Chief Executive Officer of Lufthansa, and remains Chairman of the Executive Board of Lufthansa Technik AG.
 A Lufthansa subsidiary is a customer of the Company's Flight Support Group and owns 20% of the Flight Support Group.
-However, the Company's sales to Lufthansa and all of its subsidiaries constituted less than 1% of Lufthansa's consolidated annual revenues, and, in addition, neither Lufthansa nor Mr. Mayrhuber receive any remuneration from the Company other than Mr. Mayrhuber's standard directors fees paid to him for service as a member of the Board of Directors of the Company.
+However, the Company's sales to Lufthansa and all of its subsidiaries constituted less than 1% of Lufthansa's consolidated annual revenues, and, in addition, neither Lufthansa nor Mr. Mayrhuber receive any remuneration from the Company other than Mr. Mayrhuber's standard director fees paid to him for service as a member of the Board of Directors of the Company.
 As a result, the Board of Directors concluded that Mr. Mayrhuber is an "independent" director under NYSE rules.